hiatus/kdo/README.md

 kdo
 ===
-Kernel-level sudo.
+Kernel sudo.
 This is a very simple LKM that creates a character device at `/dev/kdo` to which commands can be written and executed via `call_usermodehelper`, effectively creating a backdoor for unprivileged users.
 Apart from command execution, some useful builtins are implemented as well.